Maine Practice Materials with helpful tips

 URSUS -- includes Catalogs of the Garbrecht Law Library and State Law & Legislative Reference Library

 TIP: To find CLE materials available in public law libraries in Maine first access URSUS.
 In the Author Search option, type "Maine State Bar Association.
-Continuing Legal Education" This will pull up 300+ materials.
+Continuing Legal Education" This will pull up 500+ materials.
+Then you can further limit the search by using the "Modify Search" tab.
 Or, in the Keyword Search option, type "Maine State Bar Association" and your specific terms, e.g. "title standards".
-This will pull up MSBA CLE's related to the Titile Standards.
-Another serach techinque is the type "National Business Institute Maine: and your sepcific terms, e.g. "real estate" in the Keyword Search option.
+This will pull up MSBA CLE's related to the Title Standards.
+Another search technique is to type "National Business Institute Maine" (anther organization that offers CLE's) and your specific terms, e.g. "real estate" in the Keyword Search option.
 This will pull up Maine CLE materials published by the National Business Institute.
-The Maine State Bar Association also has a lending library for CLE materials.
+The Maine State Bar Association also has a lending library for CLE materials, but you must be a member.

 Constitutional Law